crater2150/awesome-handy/README.md

 - `options`: arguments passed to awful.placement
 - `screen`: the screen to use. if not given, defaults to the currently focused screen, so each screen will have its own instance

+  You can also set this to the string `"single"` for a client, that should only have a single instance (instead of one per screen).
+The client will always be shown on the currently focused screen, even if it was opened on another screen before (note that if the client is currently shown on an unfocused screen, you'll have to toggle it twice to move it to the current screen).